eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - #117 updated spring boot to v3.3.5
 - #540 Refactor bpdm repository to use legalShortName (legalName as fallback) for manufacturer name
 - Replace null values from Manufacturer in as built and as planned response
+- #437 Set not null constraint to contractAgreementId in contract tables

 ## [13.0.2-cfx-5 - 06.11.2024]